Nature Sounds for a Mindful Sleep Wind-Down

 A 10-minute bedtime nature sound meditation

-This 10-minute bedtime nature sound meditation works as a short sequence: settle the body, follow the sound, widen awareness, then stop trying to manage sleep.
-Set a phone timer for 10 minutes, place the screen face down, and start the track before getting under the blanket.
+This 10-minute nature sound meditation works as a short sequence: settle the body, follow the sound, widen awareness, then stop trying to manage sleep.
+Start the track at a low volume, let the room feel almost museum quiet, and treat the air conditioner hum or rainfall audio as a soft background rather than a task.

 Minute 0–2: Dim the lights and settle posture.
 Notice contact points: head on pillow, shoulders on the bed, knees stacked under a blanket.